Pedrinjs/noxp/README.md

   // you can also send html (only in the views folder) server.handle_func((Method::GET, "/hello"), file);

-  // and send json (only structs which implement JSON and Debug) server.handle_func((Method::GET, "/person"), json);
+  // and send json (only structs which implement Display) server.handle_func((Method::GET, "/person"), json);

   // listening at localhost:8080